bmt26/Gamerful/README.md

 **Required Must-have Stories**

  * User can sign up to create a new account using Parse authentication.
+User can add the following details:
+   + Profile picture
+   + Username
+   + Password
+   + Category: Parent or Child
  * User can log in and log out of his or her account.
  * The current signed in user is persisted across app restarts.
  * User will be able to see bottom navigation bar with following tabs: